World Cup qualifying, 2022: Format, schedule, qualified nations, odds

 Thirteen European nations get spots in the 2022 World Cup.

-The winners of the home-and-away round-robin group stage, held March to November 2021, go to the World Cup.
+The winners of the home-and-away round-robin group stage, held March to November 2021, go to the World Cup, as this qualifying tournament is always absolutely bonkers.

 Ten runners-up will be joined by the best two Nations League group winners that did not finish in the top two of their qualifying group.
 The 12 teams will be separated into three groups of four, who will play semifinals and finals to determine the three remaining World Cup participants from UEFA.